captainbrosset/devtools-tips/src/guides/en/understand-devtools/index.md

 Right-click anywhere on this page and then select **Inspect** (or **Inspect element**, depending on your browser).
 DevTools opens up in a new browser panel either to the right or at the bottom of the current browser window.
 You can resize the DevTools panel to be larger or smaller.

-If you're using Safari, the **Inspect** menu item isn't visible at first and you need to enabled it. <SEE ALSO TIP ABOUT ENABLING SAFARI WEB INSPECTOR TOOL>.
+If you're using Safari, the **Inspect** menu item isn't visible at first and you need to enabled it.

+{% insertTip "enable-safari-devtools" %}

 Keep reading to learn more about DevTools.